Set-OutlookSignatures/Set-OutlookSignatures/docs/Implementation approach.md

 - ReplacementVariableConfigFile: Path to the file in which variables deviating from the standard are defined.
 Can be an SMB or WebDAV share.
 - DomainsToCheckForGroups: By default, all trusts are queried for mailbox information.
 This parameter can be used to remove certain domains and add non-trusted domains.
 - DeleteUserCreatedSignatures: Should signatures created by the user be deleted?
 This is not done by default.
-- SetCurrentUserOutlookWebSignature: By default, a signature is set in Outlook on the web for the logged-in user.
+- SetCurrentUserOutlookWebSignature: By default, a signature is set in Outlook on the web for the logged in user.
 This can be prevented via this parameter.
 - SetCurrentUserOOFMessage: By default, the text of the out-of-office messages is set.
 This parameter can be used to change this behaviour.
 - OOFTemplatePath: Path to the absence templates.
 Can be an SMB or WebDAV share.
 - AdditionalSignaturePath: Path to an additional share to which all signatures are to be copied, e.g. for access from a mobile device and for simplified configuration of clients not supported by the script.
 Can be an SMB or WebDAV share.